Information for Faculty

 Whitman College is committed to the education of all qualified students, whether or not they have physical limitations or disabilities.
 Moreover, the law requires us to make our programs genuinely accessible to all qualified students.
 This means that individual instructors may need to modify some of their instructional techniques or modes of assessment in order to enable students with documented disabilities to participate in courses and to demonstrate their mastery of the material.
 Any services a department offers to students must be offered to all students without regard to disability.

-Faculty members should make sure that each class, when viewed in its entirety, is accessible to students who have documented their disabilities to, and obtained accommodation letters from, Julia Dunn, Associate Dean of Students.
+Faculty members should make sure that each class, when viewed in its entirety, is accessible to students who have documented their disabilities to, and obtained accommodation letters from, Rebecca Frost, the Director of Student Success and Disability Support Services.
 Faculty members do not have the option to discourage a student from taking a particular course or declaring a specific major because of a disability; in fact, creative teaching techniques have enabled students to study a wide variety of subjects (i.e., blind students have studied astronomy, geology and art history).
 At the same time, faculty members are not expected to lower their expectations of student achievement.
 It would be a disservice to students with disabilities to expect them to achieve less than their peers achieve.

-Instructors should feel free to discuss disability issues with Julia Dunn, and they should notify her if they feel that the recommended accommodation interferes with an essential element of the course.
+Instructors should feel free to discuss disability issues with Rebecca Frost, and they should notify her if they feel that the recommended accommodation interferes with an essential element of the course.
 Concerns regarding the justification or nature of accommodation should be addressed to the director, not the student.
 Questions about the provision or implementation of the accommodation should be addressed to the student.

 The sections below contain further information for faculty members regarding working with students with disabilities.